dump h5md command

 The number of atoms per snapshot cannot change with the h5md style.
 The position data is stored wrapped (box boundaries not enforced, see note above).
 Only orthogonal domains are currently supported.
 This is a limitation of the present dump h5md command and not of H5MD itself.

 The h5md dump style is part of the USER-H5MD package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
-It also requires (i) building the ch5md library provided with LAMMPS (See the Making LAMMPS section for more info.) and (ii) having the HDF5 library installed (C bindings are sufficient) on your system.
+See the Build package doc page for more info.
+It also requires (i) building the ch5md library provided with LAMMPS (See the Build package doc page for more info.) and (ii) having the HDF5 library installed (C bindings are sufficient) on your system.
 The library ch5md is compiled with the h5cc wrapper provided by the HDF5 library.